Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 Add denim decor to your decorating scheme for a touch of playfulness and to introduce texture into a room setting.
 Denim walls add instant fun to a coastal retreat or urban loft.
 Grab a friend and transform a wall in your home!

 Jeffers Design Group creates luxurious but livable homes.
 Spaces with soul and atmosphere.
 Rooms that feel collected over time.
 JDG seamlessly marries interior architecture and design, and works in close collaboration with clients' architects to achieve a cohesive vision of home.

-Energetic and ingenious Vanessa De Vargas is a furniture designer and interior decorator, specializing in the restoration of heirloom and vintage furniture pieces.
-Her design label and interior design firm, Turquoise, is a reflection of the chic innovation that makes her work so unique within the market.
+Energetic and ingenious Vanessa De Vargas is a designer and decorator, specializing in the restoration of heirloom and vintage furniture pieces.
+Her interior design firm, Turquoise, is a reflection of the chic innovation that makes her work so unique within the market.

 It's so nice to come across a designer that likes to keep rooms clean and fresh.
 So often interior designers tend to go over the top in an effort to impress clients, with an overall results that can appear overdone.